BaadMaro/CTF/IDEH-2021-Writeups/Crisis hidden bissnes/README.md

 Start by opening the given link and exploring pages, nothings there.

-I checked for the Robots.txt file i fonded some files/directories.
+I checked for the Robots.txt file i found some files/directories.
 The one that was working is a dic file :

 ```
 /755f85c2723bb39381c7379a604160d8/dic